zakmoCA/Book-Exchange-API/README.md

+# Book Exchange Application - (T2A2) API Webserver Project

-# R1	Identification of the problem you are trying to solve by building this particular app.
+## R1	Identification of the problem you are trying to solve by building this particular app.

 As an avid reader I've always cherished the joy of flipping through pages, getting lost in various worlds and learning about the world around me.
 However, I can't help but acknowledge the challenges associated with this passion, chief among which is accessibility.